 Just another day…

-Sunday’s eruption was certainly one of the strongest that area residents witnessed in their lifetime.
+Sunday’s eruption was the strongest area residents witnessed in their lifetime.
 But other than being louder and darker, nothing seemed too terribly out of place as the ash plume rushed toward the stratosphere.

 Young men continued playing football.
 Golfers continued to play through.
 Merchants and tourists continued to negotiate.
 Two young girls raced to a bridge to watch the event like they had so many times before.